ylxmf2005/LLM-Live2D-Desktop-Assitant/README.md

 # LLM-Live2D-Desktop-Assitant

+### 🤗Introduction

-Forked From [Open-LLM-VTuber](https://github.com/t41372/Open-LLM-VTuber) and make the following modifications / new features:
+Forked From [Open-LLM-VTuber](https://github.com/t41372/Open-LLM-VTuber) and made the following modifications / new features:

 - Integrate with Electron to be the **desktop partner**.
 The desktop-mode supports both Windows and MacOS.
 - Add **screen sensing** function and **clipboard content retrieval**.